valeshan/artist-duel/README.md

 # artist-duel

 This app compares 2 music artists against their top tracks and the total number of listeners and play counts they've had so far.
+The most popular artist song is also provided through an embedded YouTube player.
 It will also authenticate with a youtube oauth, and provide a user history of the 5 most recent duels.
 The APIs accessed in this app are from Last.Fm and YouTube.

 To get started, create a ```config``` folder first, and within that folder, add in a ```config.js``` file.
 Then within your config file, copy and paste the following and add in your API key from Last.Fm (YouTube component not completed yet so API key not needed).